Severance Package Negotiation Lawyer

 Offered a Severance Package?
 Let Us Review It First

-By reviewing your severance package, we may be able to determine if you are the unwitting victim of discrimination or wrongful termination.
+By reviewing your severance packages, we may be able to determine if you are the unwitting victim of discrimination or wrongful termination.
 Our firm also represents clients who are subject to:

 - Age discrimination